Jeffrey4899/PLAX_EF_Labels_202509/README.md

 This dataset is derived from the MIMIC-IV-ECHO and MIMIC-IV-NOTE datasets.
 Use of this dataset must comply with the MIMIC-IV Data Use Agreement.
 The labels are shared under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 For full license details, see [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Citation
-If you use this dataset, please credit the repository as:
+If you use this dataset, please cite:
 ```
-Gao et al., *Learning from Scarce Labels: Multi-View Echocardiography for Ejection Fraction Prediction*. **IEEE Transactions on Medical Imaging**, under review
+Gao et al., Learning from Scarce Labels: Multi-View Echocardiography for Ejection Fraction Prediction.
+IEEE Transactions on Medical Imaging, under review
 ```

 ## References